 The Chowen and Garfield Weston Foundation Digital Prototyping Hall is a globally unique resource for user-testing beta and alpha versions of the team’s multiple outputs, allowing for the tracking, analysis and visualisation of user groups’ movements and digital interactions.
-As such, the efficacy of the Hub’s innovative outputs will be evidence based, ensuring that learning experiences are tailored to users’ needs and expectations whether they are engaging alone or collectively.
+This allows of rigorous and evidence based innovative outputs as well a broader cultural context to ensure our work benefits across a spectrum of shared interest and research.